Agrilus biguttatus: Mating and host selection

 Adult beetles usually complete pupation and emerge from May to July.
 These newly emerged adults typically move up to the canopy of mature oak trees to feed on oak foliage, sycamore and beech trees.
 Males choose their mates while flying.
 Laboratory studies have shown that they also use volatile cues, known as pheromones, to inform their choices and locate feeding and mating sites.
 The beetles were found to follow pheromones from fresh oak foliage to locate their host trees.
 Their antennae are able to respond to specific components of oak leaf odor—namely, (Z)-3-hexenal, (Z)-3-hexen-1-ol, (E)-2-hexenal, and (Z)-3-hexenyl acetate—to help them navigate their environments.
 After mating, mated females use olfactory signals to descend to the trunks and lay their eggs.
 They deposit eggs within cracks and crevices in the bark of suitable host trees, often between bark plates where larvae can easily tunnel through the oak tree to reach its vascular tissue.
 A majority of the beetle's life cycle occurs within the tissue of the mature oak.

 Agrilus biguttatus prefers to reside in old oak trees of 30–40 cm in diameter with an inner bark thickness of 10–13 mm.
 While healthy trees can generally resist A. biguttatus infestations, female beetles tend to live in trees that are physiologically stressed, often as a result of drought conditions.
 Moisture within the inner bark tissues is critical for A. biguttatus larval development.
 Larvae typically feed toward the ground, because there is greater water content the lower it feeds in the tree stem.
 Additionally, they have been observed to lay new generations of eggs under those laid by previous generations on their host trees.
-It is important to note that the beetle has a brief period of time to invade the host.
+The beetle has a brief period of time to invade the host.
 The window occurs between the time when drought conditions reduce the tree's resistance to infestation, and the time of the death of the tree, which severely reduces water content in vascular tissue.
 Ultimately, careful host selection can promote optimal larval development.